LE MERCREDI 9 SEPTEMBRE 2020

-Since Canada was founded, the relationship between the Crown and Indigenous communities has been tense and fragile.
-Our current structures stem from violations of trust, and the violent imposition of settler-state apparatus’ like the Royal Canadian Mounted Police is an extension of this fraught, abusive relationship, and a trickle down of white denial is perpetuated in deeds to ‘Crown land’ held by people like myself.
+Since Canada was founded, the relationship between the Crown and Indigenous communities has been tense and fragile because of that pattern of deceit.
+Our current structures stem from repeated violations of trust.
+Both through the violent imposition of settler-state apparatus’ like the RCMP, and a trickle-down of white denial perpetuated in deeds to ‘Crown land’ held by people like myself.

 My mentors have explained to me how insipid tentacles of coercion and domination have braided themselves into our legal systems, our political identities and ultimately; into the fallacy of Canadian statehood.

 Some ‘Canadians’ are coming to terms with the legacy of this delusion, asking questions about what their identity means when it has been absorbed through a tireless fabrication of a romanticized, one-sided version of history.

 Did you learn about the assimilation of Indigenous peoples, of residential schools and the 60’s scoop in high school?
 Did you learn about forced sterilization programs and the outlawing of traditional governance mechanisms?
 Did we learn, ever – that displacement is ongoing and that the Indian Act is a tool of subordination and blackmail?
 Or did schoolchildren ever learn about the fact that when treaties were signed and then broken that made them illegitimate – that we’re effectively living on stolen land?
 Did you know that Indigenous laws have always been more sophisticated than colonial ones?